Skip to main content

 A server-side object you create through the Primer API before rendering the checkout.
 The client session holds everything Primer needs to present the correct payment experience: the order amount, currency, customer information, and which payment methods are available.
 Creating a client session returns a client token.

 A short-lived string returned when you create a client session.
-You pass it to <primer-checkout> via the client-token attribute to initialize the checkout.
-The token authenticates the session and carries the configuration the SDK needs to render payment methods and process payments.
+You pass it to the checkout component to initialize the session.

 <primer-checkout client-token="your-client-token"></primer-checkout>